holographxyz/holograph/README.md

 <br />

-Holograph provides developers the flexibility to create a wide variety of tokens, from standard fungible and non-fungible tokens to custom tokens for novel use cases.
-Holograph also facilitates the seamless expansion of existing tokens across different chains.
-Holograph SDK enables omnichain tokens to be created, deployed, minted, and bridged.
+Holograph provides developers with the flexibility to create a diverse range of tokens, from standard fungible and non-fungible tokens to custom tokens for unique use cases.
+It also enables the seamless expansion of existing tokens across different chains.
+With the Holograph SDK, developers can efficiently create, deploy, mint, and bridge omnichain tokens, facilitating the integration of these mechanisms into their own applications.

 ## Table of contents